A snapshot: schools in Frankfurt considered (but not necessarily chosen) by English-speaking expats.

-English speaking school on two campuses, one in Oberursel in two adjacent properties and the smaller, more rural Wiesbaden for pupils from age 3 to grade 8 (graduates can move on to Oberursel to continue at FIS).
+English speaking school on two campuses, one in Oberursel in two adjacent properties and the smaller, more rural Wiesbaden campus for pupils from age 3 to grade 8 (at this stage, they can move on to Oberursel to continue at FIS).
 Accredited by the New England Association of Schools and Colleges (NEASC).
-Students progress to leading global universities, mainly in the UK (including Oxbridge) and USA (including Ivies).
+Graduates progress to leading global universities, mainly in the UK (including Oxbridge) and US (including Ivies).

-In the horribly hard to spell town of Dreieich, in the Offenbach region south of Frankfurt.
+Located in the horribly hard to spell and pronounce town of Dreieich, in the Offenbach region outside Frankfurt.
 Recently accredited by both the Council of International Schools (CIS) and the New England Association of Schools and Colleges (NEASC).
-Growing steadily the aim is to double the present number of students who come from over 40 different nationalities with American and British pupils heading for 40 per cent of the total and Germans nearly 20 per cent.
+Growing steadily, the aim is to double the present number of students.
+They come from over 40 different nationalities with American and British pupils heading for 40 per cent of the total and Germans nearly 20 per cent.